kt3k/deploy_dir/README.md

 });
 ```

-You can extend this deploy source by removing the last line
+You can extend this deploy source code by removing the last line
 `e.respondWith(new Response("404 Not Found", { status: 404 }));` and replace it
 with your own handler.